vbartle/VMLS-Companions/README.md

 You can find notebooks with implementations in both Python and Julia that are direct references to the companion.

-This is best perused in conjunction to the first degree companion: vmls-book.stanford.edu/vmls-julia-companion.pdf, also provided in this repo.
+This is best perused in conjunction to the first degree companion provided in this repo.

 To-do:
 1. Create LaTex content for the Python notebooks, the way the Julia notebooks have.